alexandergerber/courses-tsa/chapter5.md

 xp: 100
 ```

-To help us decide which GARCH(p,q) model to choose among a set of candidate models we can make use of a information criteria again, e.g AIC or BIC.
+To help us decide which GARCH(p,q) model to choose among a set of candidate models we can make use of information criteria again, e.g AIC or BIC.
 Since there is no function which automates this process, such as `auto.arima()` for ARMA models, we have to code a solution on our own.

-We use a similar approach to the model selection in chapter 4 where we used the $\widehat{MSFE}\;$ to select a model.
+We use a similar approach to the model selection step in chapter 4 where we used the $\widehat{MSFE}\;$ to select a model.

 1. Construct a grid of all considered model orders
 2. Loop over the grid to fit the models